Telstra prepaid mobile plans give you access to Telstra's 4GX network with the ability to control your spending as you see fit.

 Telstra’s prepaid plans do vary in terms of how long your prepaid credit lasts.
 Telstra’s Freedom Plus plans have a 28 day expiry, while its Simplicity Plans have 30 day expiry periods.
 The expiry on its Long Life plans varies depending on the amount of your recharge, with terms between 60 and 365 days.

-Telstra’s prepaid plans operate on a prepaid basis, which is to say that you pay a set upfront fee for access over either 28, 30 or the variable periods with Long Life recharges.
+Telstra’s prepaid plans operate by paying a set upfront fee for access over either 28, 30 or the variable periods with Long Life recharges.
 The cheapest recharges start at $20 on the Simplicity and Long Life packages, while Freedom Plus offers $30 recharge tiers, generally going upwards from there.

 Unlike most contract plans, and many of its competitors, Telstra doesn’t offer all that many "unlimited" calling options on its plans, instead giving you a value that’s either directly related to your recharge amount, or derived from it.
 Calls are then charged at 89c/minute (Freedom Plus), 78c/minute (Long Life) or 15c/minute (Simplicity).
 Some upper tiers of the Freedom Plus plans do offer unlimited calls, as well as data inclusions, but other plans offer either low data caps or charge a flat fee per MB of usage (Simplicity/Long Life).